turbot/steampipe-docs/docs/cloud/getting-started.md

 ---
-title: Getting Started with Steampipe CLoud
+title: Getting Started with Steampipe Cloud
 sidebar_label: Getting Started
 ---

-## Getting Started with Steampipe CLoud
+## Getting Started with Steampipe Cloud

 ### Sign up
 To sign up, go to https://cloud.steampipe.io/signup.
 You can sign up with your Github or Google login (you will need authorize Steampipe Cloud to allow you to login using OAuth), or with an email address.